learn-co-curriculum/ds-curriculum-team/style_guide.md

 At the end of a sentence on a bullet **do not** add a period.
 If multiple sentences are present in the bullet, punctuate as normal but leave the period off the last statement.

-<a name="numerology"></a>

-### Numerology

-When discussing numbers in exposition paragraphs, remember the English rule that numbers from zero to ten should be written out and values over 1,000 should be written with comma separators.
-Since this can collide with discussing code, think of the use case to determine what you're talking about.
-Are you:

-* discussing the number only in your exposition?
-Use the English form.
-* discussing an integer value from your code?
-Put the digit `10` in a code snippet.
-* discussing an abstract count that's relevant to your code?
-Do both, by
-* presenting it as ten (10) or ten (`10`).

-<a name="latin_abbrevs"></a>

-### *exampla gratia* (e.g.) vs. *id est* (i.e.) vs. *et cetera* (etc.)

-* e.g. — Latin for "given example(s)" — points to a single example or a finite
-  list of examples.
-* i.e. — Latin for "meaning" — points out a further explanation of the same idea.
-* etc. — follows one or several examples pulled from a longer set of potential examples.

-*etc. and e.g. should not be combined in the same list*

 <a name="headings_get_an_additional_blank_line"></a>